Paul Krekorian

-Paul Krekorian (born March 24, 1960) is an American politician, currently serving as the 26th president of the Los Angeles City Council since October 18, 2022.
-A member of the Democratic Party, he has represented the second district on the Los Angeles City Council since 2010.
+Paul Krekorian (born March 24, 1960) is an American politician who has represented the second district on the Los Angeles City Council from 2010 until 2024.
+A member of the Democratic Party, he served as the president of the Los Angeles City Council from October 18, 2022 to September 20, 2024.
 He was previously a member of the California State Assembly, representing the 43rd Assembly district.
 Krekorian is the first Armenian American to be elected to office in the city of Los Angeles.